Nyaungshwe Cultural Museum

 Nyaungshwe Cultural Museum (ညောင်ရွှေယဉ်ကျေးမှုပြတိုက်) is a history museum dedicated to the former Shan saopha of Yawnghwe Sao Shwe Thaik, as well as to other rulers of Shan states.
 Located in Nandawon Ward, Nyaungshwe, Shan State, Myanmar, the museum is known for its collection of royal costumes.
 The museum is housed in the former palace of Sao Shwe Thaik, known as the Nyaungshwe Haw (ညောင်ရွှေဟော်, ႁေႃယွင်ႁူၺ်ႈ) in Burmese.
-The palace is one of few surviving examples of Shan palace architecture.
+The palace is one of the few surviving examples of Shan palace architecture.

 History

 The local ruler of Yawnghwe State, Saw Maung, built the Nyaungshwe Haw in 1913, after the old palace was destroyed during a fire in 1908.
 Built over the course of 10 years at a cost of 300,000 Burmese kyats, the palace's design fused the design of both Mandalay Palace and traditional Shan palaces.
 The main building, which is crowned with a seven-tiered spiral roof called pyatthat, measures 200 × 194 ft.
 The building consists of two floors and three main halls, including a main reception hall, an outer hall, and an inner hall.
 The palace grounds also contain separate halls housing the residences of the saopha's family.

 In 1962, Ne Win staged the 1962 Burmese coup d'état and arrested Sao Shwe Thaik, who died in prison that November.
 In 1972, the palace was nationalised by the Burmese government and subsequently opened to the public as the Museum of Shan Chieftains.
 In 2003, it was renamed the Nyaungshwe Cultural Museum.
 In 2006, the museum's collections were transferred to Naypyidaw, the new national capital.
 In September 2007, the palace was reopened as the Buddha Museum.
 In 2014, the museum's administration was transferred from the Ministry of Culture to the Shan State government.

 In 2019, the museum loaned 30 of its 138 royal costumes to the National Museum of Myanmar in Yangon, as part of a special exhibition.